grafeas/grafeas/RELEASING.md

 ## Release the Grafeas Helm chart

-You'll need to create service account key for `grafeas-helm-manual-release` and download it in JSON format.
-See [instructions](https://cloud.google.com/docs/authentication/production) in the *Obtaining and providing service account credentials manually* section.
-Once you downloaded the key, set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable:
+You'll need a service account key for `grafeas-helm-manual-release`.
+Ask the maintainers team for the key, or to execute the following commands on your behalf:

 ```shell
 export GOOGLE_APPLICATION_CREDENTIALS="/path/to/json-key.json"